giantswarm/inago/docs/elasticsearch.md

 Saying that, if you want to do so, and have questions, the team is always available on IRC (`#giantswarm` on `freenode`) <3

 ## Setup
+- This demo can be run on any standard fleet cluster.
-- We're using a CoreOS cluster running locally, with Vagrant.
+For running it locally, we're using a CoreOS cluster running locally, with Vagrant.
 See https://coreos.com/os/docs/latest/booting-on-vagrant.html for further information.
 - There are three nodes in the cluster, and each node has 2048MB of memory allocated to it.
+This large allocation is to give Elasticsearch more than enough space for heap.
 - The `inago` binary, as well as the `elasticsearch` directory from `example`, have been copied to all the nodes in the cluster.

 ## Starting the Elasticsearch cluster
-We're going to use Inago's `up` command to bring up multiple group slices of the `elasticsearch` group. `up` is equivalent to `submit`, followed by `start`.
+We're going to use Inago's `up` command to bring up multiple group slices of the `elasticsearch` group.
+`up` is equivalent to `submit`, followed by `start`.

 Due to the `Conflicts` statement in the unit file for the group, each group slice will be automatically scheduled onto a separate machine.
 ```
 core@core-01 ~ $ ./inagoctl up elasticsearch 3
 2016-04-06 16:57:39.644 | INFO     | context.Background: Succeeded to submit group 'elasticsearch'.
 2016-04-06 16:57:46.656 | INFO     | context.Background: Succeeded to start 3 slices for group 'elasticsearch': [1f4 8f1 9e9].
 ```
 As you can see, the `elasticsearch` group has been submitted and started.
 Each group slice has an ID, which can be seen in the output.

 We can use the `status` command to inspect the state of the group.
 The _verbose_ flag is used so that the hash of the unit file is also printed.
 This will be interesting later, after we upgrade Elasticsearch.
 You can also see that the group slices have been scheduled onto multiple machines.
 ```
 core@core-01 ~ $ ./inagoctl status -v elasticsearch
 Group              Units                      FDState   FCState   SAState  Hash                                      IP            Machine